Hunegund: Life

 Hunegund was born in the early 7th century, on an estate belonging to her noble and wealthy parents, near St. Quentin in the Hauts-de-France region in Northern France.
 She was betrothed during infancy to another child, who died at an early age.
-When she became of marriageable age, she was betrothed to Eudaldus, a French nobleman.
+When she became of marriageable age, she was betrothed to Eudaldus, a Frankish nobleman.
 Before their marriage, Hunegund convinced Eudaldus to travel to Rome so they might visit the tombs of the apostles and "secure [their] special intercession" by receiving the pope's blessing, which would ensure that they had a large family and gain other temporal and spiritual advantages.
 According to hagiographer Agnes B. C. Dunbar, as they were being presented to the pope, "either in obedience to a sudden inspiration of piety, or in accordance with a deliberate intention", Hunegund threw herself at the pope's feet, made a vow of perpetual virginity, and begged him to allow her to become a consecrated nun.

 Instead of following his impulse and killing her, Eudaldus left her without money and servants and returned home, intending to punish her by taking all her property that was supposed to come to him as dowry.
 When he got there, he found that she was already there, living with the nuns in Homblières, and that she had already donated all her property to the town's convent, which was "subject to no congregation".
 The convent and the small community who resided there was founded earlier in the 7th century and was financially supported by dowries of estates and slaves.
 Hunegund built a church there in honor of the Virgin Mary, became abbess of the convent, and was regarded as its founder.
 Dunbar reported that "after a time", Eudaldus "repented of his anger and ceased to wish for married life", and donated all that he would have given to her if they had married to the convent.
 According to Dunbar, he "became her most devoted friend and servant", took care of the convent's secular business, and was buried inside the convent walls.
 He left all his lands, slaves, and other property to Hunegund and the convent.

 Hunegund might have died in 690 in Homblières, at approximately the age of 50.
 The nuns buried her at the convent, in an unmarked grave because the elaborate tombs of saints in their chapels were often targeted by marauders, and then fled and abandoned the site.
 According to scholar Fraser McNair, little additional information is known about the convent and church until the mid 940s.
 Hunegund's feast day is celebrated by the Roman Catholic Church and Orthodox Church on 25 August and by the Catholic Church in France on 1 November.
 She is sometimes represented kneeling at the feet of the pope.